caroleolivier/caroleolivier.github.io/_posts/2017-10-06-styling-react-app.md

     '\\.(css|scss)$': 'identity-obj-proxy'
 }
 ```
-Obviously this will fix running your tests not the tests themselves :)
+Obviously this will fix running your tests not the tests themselves!

 <br/>

-And that's it, I am all set for styling my websites.
+And that's it, I am all set for styling my React application.
 CSS Modules allows me to easily scope styles to a single component and SASS helps me to write nice maintainable CSS.